Public Contracts A Big Revenue Opportunity that Startups Often Ignore

 Public Contracts: It is amazing how few startups think about going after business from Federal Government, States, Cities and other public entities.
 All kinds of bodies put out RFPs (Request For Proposals*) and in almost every sector of the economy.
 It may look like an elephant of a prospect, but it is well worth exploring.

-The time cost of customer acquisition will be high initially, simply on account of the bureaucracy involved, but most buyers will want to help you, so don’t be daunted.
+The time cost of customer acquisition will be high initially, simply on account of the bureaucracy involved, but most organizations offering public contracts will want to help you, so don’t be daunted.
 If there’s something you don’t understand, ask.
 In addition to the department concerned, the SBA (Small Business Administration) local office can help too.
-As with any customer type, these initial costs of market entry will not persist as you get yourself set up.
+As with any customer type, these initial costs of market entry will not persist as you get yourself set up, and familiar with the process.

 The SAM Process

-One of the main steps you’ll take is registering at the Federal System for Award Management (SAM) via their website,www.sam.gov.
+One of the main steps you’ll take towards public contracts, is registering at the Federal System for Award Management (SAM) via their website, www.sam.gov.
 But I suggest that before doing so, you make sure you have the necessary information available.
 If you register for public contracts with SAM, you’ll find that even city procurement departments may need you to be SAM-registered.
 Some local entities will also require you to register your business with them.
 That is worth doing since often they will send you RFPs in your field of interest or activity.

 The list of what you will need for SAM registration includes: